2014 House and Pet sitting

-The first blog I made was destroyed by mistake in February of 2015.
-I learned a lesson; “always keep your blog in your own hands”.
+The first blogs I made, had been destroyed by mistake in February of 2015.
+I learned a lesson; “always keep your website in your own hands”.

 I decided to start all over again, as this is my story from after September 2014; my “suitcase diaries”………..

-I lived out of a suitcase for one and half year.
-It was a constant packing and unpacking, booking of flights, hotels, car rentals, insurances and many other things.
+For one and half year, I lived out of a suitcase.
+It was a constant packing and unpacking, booking flights, hotels, car rentals, arranging insurances and many other things.
 Hours of investigation for the cheapest flying arrangements and the less flying hours.

 After Canmore, it was time to say goodbye to Ontario and leave the place, where I lived for 12 years.
 Once back in the Netherlands, I continued packing and unpacking suitcases, travelling in between house sits and rental places and spending Christmas and New Year in Pedreguer, Spain again.
-The nice thing is that people ask me back again.
+It is great that people often ask me back!
 At least you know where you are going to!

 Slowly, I realized that I needed a place to call “home”.
-A place, where I could drop my belongings, which had to be shipped over from Toronto and were now in storage in the Netherlands.
+A place, where I could drop my belongings, which still had been kept in storage in Toronto.

 Although I settled down in my old home country, I still travel, doing different house sits in various places and visit my children in Canada and Australia.